parf/spartan-test/README.md

 -----------

 * one command per line, however you can use multiline php comments
-* php eval limitations apply: no loops, control structures, no unset
+* php eval limitations apply: no loops, control structures, no unset (see x_unset)

 AUTOLOAD
 --------